dotnet/msbuild/documentation/High-level-overview.md

 Since the project file defines the data used for the build, the actual build instructions are imported through imports or/and SDKs, that contains their own tasks and targets.
 One example that is vastly used is the [.NET SDK](https://learn.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk).

 # MSBuild API
 The MSBuild API is a library with a focus on building .NET programs, as such it is used by Visual Studio and .NET SDK to integrate MSBuild as their project build system.
 The library includes common build logic and targets, like creation and management of output folder, intermidiary folders, custom task creation, etc...
-It also enables the change of the MSBuild Language without directly changing the project file itself.
+This also allows programs (like Visual Studio) to change the behaviour of MSBuild through UI and checkboxes, making sure that the user has access to those options and there is not a need to modify the project file XML directly.

 ## ToolTask
 ToolTask is an interface offered by MSBuild to implement custom tasks.
 During the build, the MSBuild Engine will construct the task, call the execute method and let it run during execution.
 This process has performance advantages on windows when compared to writing a script to do the same work.